imechemi/ah-okay/terminologies/README.md

 ### Volatile memory
-The devices which can store data while it is powered.
+The devices that can store data only when it is powered.